BlueMond/EncryptedImage/README.md

 # EncryptedImage
-Encrypt a message into an image
+Encrypt a message into an image.
 WIP - not yet fully usable.